ksg91/Tweet-My-Post/readme.txt

 Contributors: ksg91
 Donate link:
-Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 2.0.2
+Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 3.4.1
-Stable tag: 1.4.12
+Stable tag: 1.6.31

-A WordPress Plugin which Tweets the new posts with its Author's Twitter handle.
+A WordPress Plugin which Tweets the new posts with its title, link and Auther's twitter handle.

 == Description ==